-The second objector to T2 (and hence T) appeals to the epistemology of disagreement: since competent contemporary theistic philosophers are aware that a large number and percentage of philosophers hold that spiritual experiences do not generate strong evidence for (e) (or for E > B - D), it is not epistemically upstanding for those theistic philosophers to retain their belief in E > B - D in the face of such awareness of disagreement (see my works listed in the bibliography).
+The second objector to T2 (and hence T) appeals to the epistemology of disagreement: since competent contemporary theistic philosophers are aware that a large number and percentage of philosophers hold that spiritual experiences do not generate strong evidence for (e) (or for E>B-D), it is not epistemically upstanding for those theistic philosophers to retain their belief in E>B-D in the face of such awareness of disagreement (see my works listed in the bibliography).

 In response, note first that the numbers and percentages are crucial here.
-For instance, suppose the metaphysicians who say there are no non-living composite material objects are right that we don't veridically experience rocks (because there are none to veridically experience).
+For instance, suppose the metaphysicians such as van Inwagen (1990) who say there are no non-living composite material objects are right that we don't veridically experience rocks (because there are none to veridically experience).
 Suppose further that you're a philosopher who is aware of the basis of their ontological view but who rejects it-a very common situation, to be sure.
-Your retaining your experience-based belief "There are three rocks over there" is epistemically blameless despite the fact that your belief is false and you are aware of the reasons that go against your belief (reasons that even advocates will admit are not conclusive).
-The mere fact, which you're aware of, that a few experts disagree with you is hardly enough to make your retaining of your belief spitemically blameworthy; if it was enough, then virtually all the interesting beliefs we care about would end up blameworthy! (e.g., your belief that climate change is going to be bad would be blameworthy.)
-Hence, just because you are aware of a few experts who disagree with your belief.
+Your retaining your experience-based belief 'There are three rocks over there' is epistemically blameless despite the fact that your belief is false and you are aware of the reasons that go against your belief (reasons that even advocates will admit are not conclusive).
+The mere fact, which you're aware of, that a few experts disagree with you is hardly enough to make your retaining of your belief epistemically blameworthy; if it was enough, then virtually all the interesting beliefs we care about would end up blameworthy!
+(E.g. your belief that climate change is going to be bad, would be blameworthy.)
+Hence, just because you are aware of a few experts who disagree with you does not mean that you fail to be epistemically upstanding in sticking with your belief.